Who Do We Help?

 - Children who have demonstrated active suicidal (within 24-72 hours) tendencies or homicidal plans and intent.

-- Runaway and or Homeless children without parent(s)/guardian(s) authorization/consent for placement.
+- Runaway and/or homeless children without parent(s)/guardian(s) authorization/consent for placement.

-- Drug/alcohol addiction
+- Children with drug/alcohol addiction

 - Children with Autism Spectrum Disorder (ASD)

 - Children with low IQ or developmental issues